Kurdish commander: Trump approved deal with Russia, Damascus

 Vice President Mike Pence, heading a US delegation that includes Secretary of State Mike Pompeo, is set to arrive in Turkey Thursday afternoon, aiming to press Turkey to accept a cease-fire in its offensive.
 Before their arrival, Turkish Foreign Minister Mevlut Cavusoglu met with White House national security adviser Robert O'Brien.

 But on Wednesday, Trump dismissed the very crisis he sent his aides on an emergency mission to douse.
-Trump said the situation in northern Syria was uncontrol and that the Syrian government was now protecting the Kurds.
+Trump said the situation in northern Syria was under control and that the Syrian government was now protecting the Kurds.

 German Chancellor Angela Merkel on Thursday once again called on Turkey to stop its military offensive in Syria, telling parliament that the offensive "makes tens of thousands, among them thousands of children, flee."
 She said the military operation "a humanitarian drama with big geopolitical consequences," strengthening the role of Russia and Iran.